HBCU-LED INNOVATION RESEARCH STUDY

 • Project Evaluation

-• Intellectual Merit: Please describe how the research will expand the current knowledge base and literature.
+• Please describe how the research will expand the current knowledge base and literature.
 What original or transformative concepts does the research present?

 • Scope